New York First-Time Home Buyer | 2025 Programs and Grants

 Let us help find the right mortgage for you.
 Start here

-That means you don’t have to pay back a cent as long as you remain in the home for a decade.
+You won’t have to pay back a cent as long as you remain in the home for a decade.
 If you move, sell or refinance that home before the 10 years are up, you’ll have to pay back 1/120th of the amount you borrowed for each month, short of the 120 months that 10 years last.

 SONYMA Down Payment Assistance Loan (DPAL)